kylpo/notes/dev/Frictionless-Coding.md

   - thought about this from title of https://pavelfatin.com/typing-with-pleasure/
   - [Christoph Pojer on Twitter: "Have never been able to get into such deep focus as now, thanks to these tools: * @flowtype * Prettier * Fish shell * Nuclide * @fbjest"](https://twitter.com/cpojer/status/842531353136525313)

+- Run loop for animations
+  - While developing in Android, I miss the ability to hot reload animation timings.
+In react native, I was able to set an animation event on repeat (run loop), then tweak timings, interpolators, etc to dial in the feel.
+This is at least 10x fast than make change, rebuild, reload app on device.

 - imports
   - started with webpack's `providePlugin`
   ```js